-Now why does he do this?
-Well major spoilers if you haven’t seen the film…Sir Patrick is Ares.
-He seemingly helps group of rebels stop the war because in doing so she can have Etta in his office and know where the group is and what they are up to.
+Now, why does he do this?
+Well, major spoilers if you haven’t seen the film…Sir Patrick is Ares.
+He seemingly helps a group of rebels stop the war because in doing so she can have Etta in his office and know where the group is and what they are up to.
 He can also keep an eye on Diana.
-Whether he knows she’s an Amazon or the God Killer, isn’t clear however, in knowing their plans he’ll be able know for sure what she is capable of.
+Whether he knows she’s an Amazon or the God Killer, isn’t clear, however, in knowing their plans he’ll be able to know for sure what she is capable of.

 Being a student of history as I am, I like this dynamic in the character because many companies fund both sides of wars.
 War is big business.
 It’s too lengthy to cover and it will be a major rabbit hole but look into Standard Oil, General Motors and Ford Motor Company during WW2 funding both sides and you’ll see how this quick scene in Wonder Woman is grounded in war history.

 The team arrives at the camp to meet Chief.
 As they shake hands Chief speaks in his native tongue and there are no subtitles.
-Even though we don’t know what is said in the moment Diana responds, “and I am Diana.”
-Now a couple of things that tug at my heart strings. #1 of the many languages she knows and indigenous American language. #2 not being translated puts the focus on the language and not the words.
+Even though we don’t know what is said at the moment Diana responds, “and I am Diana.”
+Now a couple of things that tug at my heartstrings. #1 of the many languages she knows and indigenous American language. #2 not being translated puts the focus on the language and not the words.

-On the trek to the front, Diana is conflicted as she wants to help everyone she sees; the animals, the solider with his leg shot off, the crying children.
+On the trek to the front, Diana is conflicted as she wants to help everyone she sees; the animals, the soldier with his leg shot off, the crying children.
 It is a lot to take in.
-It is a lot stuff down.
+It is a lot to stuff down.

 The arrival at No Man’s Land.